sanskrit/raw_etexts_english/blogs/manasataramgini/2012-06-16_the-broken-chain-and-the-chain-of-knowledge.md

 +++
-title = "The broken chain and the chain ofxa0knowledge"
+title = "The broken chain and the chain of knowledge"

 +++
 In the city of shAhjI he lay dead on the litter.
 His yaj\~napAtra-s were